Why Is PS4 Beeping, and How to Fix it? | Experts’ Advice

 The only thing you can do here is to turn off the PS4, switch off the power and unplug the power cable from the power outlet.
 Wait a minimum of 10 seconds then plug the power cable and switch on the power.
 Now try to turn on the PS4 and check whether the problem is resolved or not.

 If not, most likely your PS4 is in dire straits and you have to take it to a well-versed technician.

 Your PS4 may start fine with no issue, but the beeps come out after turning on the PS4 from the Rest Mode.

 You may have put the PS4 in Rest Mode, then it beeps when you press the power button on the controller to turn it on.
 Your PS4 has the latest firmware and system software update, yet it still gives out these annoying beeps.

-For quite some time, the PS4 would randomly beep at unexpected moments (and even occasionally shutoff) while it is in rest mode.
-After doing some investigation, my research lead me to one of two problems:
+For quite some time, the PS4 would randomly beep at unexpected moments (and even occasionally shut off) while it is in rest mode.
+After doing some investigation, my research leads me to one of two problems:

 - Overheating system